WebAssembly/tool-conventions/EHScheme.md

 [`throw`](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#throws)
-instruction throws an exception within a `try` block or callees of it, the control flow is transferred to `catch (C++)` instruction, after which the thrown exception object is placed on top of Wasm value stack.
+instruction throws an exception within a `try` block or callees of it, the control flow is transferred to `catch (C++)` instruction, after which the thrown exception object is placed on top of WebAssembly value stack.
 This means, from user code's point of view, `catch` instruction returns the thrown exception object.
 For more information, refer to [Try and catch blocks](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#try-and-catch-blocks) section in the exception proposal.